luthraG/node-tags/README.md

 3. Only async versions of methods are used as per requirement
 4. Cache is updated if there is any kind of change in data file(s)
 5. Specify --max-old-space-size while running the program if size of data files is more than default heap size of node(based on architecture of your system i.e. 32 bit or 64 bit)
+6. Only core modules have been used
+7. It is tested with nested object, very large files with millions of tags to measure efficiency of tags
+8. For unit testing, mocha has been used as test runner and chai has been used as assertion library

 ### License(MIT)